mz0121coder/100-days-of-code/log.md

 Thoughts: Learned a lot & enjoyed the week.

 Link to work: [Group project](https://github.com/mz0121coder/sorcerers-of-code)

+### Day 49-51: April 29 - May 1st, 2023.

+I am using this time to review React fundamentals and practice codewars.
+Also enjoying the UK bank holiday and might start building my portfolio page.

 <!--
 ### Day 0: February 30, 2016 (Example 1)